tetcoin/substrate-cli-tools/README.md

 # Tetcore CLI Tools

 Small console toolset for getting information about Substrate nodes and working with smart contracts.\
 At the moment, implemented in Typescript.
-In future, it is going to be ported to Rust with usage of `substrate-subxt`.
+In future, it is going to be ported to Rust with usage of `tetcore-tetxt`.

 # Installation